 Tip #2: Demonstrate your understanding by explaining each point briefly

 A sysadmin should be a problem solver since the role is often faced with issues that need to be resolved.
-Keen intuition coupled with precise and quick decision making is very vital.
+Keen intuition coupled with precise and quick decision-making is very vital.

 Besides, the willingness to learn and being a team player are other vital qualities in system administration.

-3. What is Windows Deployment Services (WDS)?
+3. What are Windows Deployment Services (WDS)?